George Floyd protests in Columbus, Ohio: Protesters

-Messages and aims of the protesters are diverse.
+Messages and aims of the protesters were diverse.
 Many aim to seek justice for the deaths of people of color recently killed across the country, including several in Columbus.
-Protesters have demanded police reform, including more restraint during peaceful protests, lowering the police budget (defund the police), instituting reforms suggested months prior, and having more transparency and accountability in the department.
+Protesters demanded police reform, including more restraint during peaceful protests, lowering the police budget (defund the police), instituting reforms suggested months prior, and having more transparency and accountability in the department.
 The police budget was reported at 37 percent of the city's $1 billion budget, which advocates state can be reinvested into communities, improving lives, and crime prevention.

-The protesters in downtown Columbus and other central parts of the city are diverse, as people of all races are encouraged to attend.
+The protesters in downtown Columbus and other central parts of the city were diverse, as people of all races were encouraged to attend.
 The makeup was reportedly significantly more diverse than 2016 protests' crowds, which were predominantly attended by black residents.
-By June 13, most of the protesters downtown have been predominantly white, and in majority-white suburbs, some white people have led events.
+By June 13, most of the protesters downtown were predominantly white, and in majority-white suburbs, some white people led events.
 The multiracial makeup of the crowds is largely supported and encouraged by Columbus protest groups.

 The makeup of the protesters, especially those involved in vandalizing and attacking police, has been in question since the protests began.
-Columbus's police chief, along with Mayor Andrew Ginther, have stated there is evidence that some demonstrators protesting and rioting are from outside the community or state, including from the group Anonymous, turning the protests increasingly violent.
+Columbus's police chief, along with Mayor Andrew Ginther, stated there is evidence that some demonstrators protesting and rioting were from outside the community or state, including from the group Anonymous, turning the protests increasingly violent.
 A June 3 investigation of the 99 people arrested since protests began revealed that all 99 live in Ohio.
-Only nine of those arrested have addresses outside Franklin or its contiguous counties.
-The mayor stated that the arrests are inconclusive alone, referring to a bus filled with bats, rocks, meat cleavers, and axes, found by Columbus police on May 31.
+Only nine of those arrested had addresses outside Franklin or its contiguous counties.
+The mayor stated that the arrests were inconclusive alone, referring to a bus filled with bats, rocks, meat cleavers, and axes, found by Columbus police on May 31.
 The bus, registered in Vermont, was parked by Key Bank in Capitol Square before being searched by police.